Woe from Wit: Creation

+During the creation of Woe from Wit Griboyedov intended it as satirical comedy of manners.
+As his main inspiration, Griboyedov used Molière's classical play The Misanthrope.

+Criticism

+Throughout its nearly 200-year existence, the scholarship surrounding the play has largely been influenced by ideological interpretations.
+In the early years following Woe from Wit's release, it ignited discussions between conservative critics and Decembrist-Romantic authors regarding its portrayal of Moscow society.
+Progressive critics from the mid to late 19th century, including Vissarion Belinsky and Nikolai Dobroliubov, lauded the play as one of the initial realistic portrayals of Russian life, a tradition they believed was carried on by Pushkin and Gogol.

 Language

 The play belongs to the classical school of comedy, with principal antecedents in Molière.
 Like Denis Fonvizin before him and like the founders of the Russian realistic tradition after him, Griboyedov lays far greater stress on the characters and their dialogue than on his plot.
 The comedy is loosely constructed but in the dialogue and in the character drawing Griboyedov is supreme and unique.

 The dialogue is in rhymed verse, in iambic lines of variable length, a meter that was introduced into Russia by the fabulists as the equivalent of La Fontaine's vers libre and that had reached a high degree of perfection in the hands of Ivan Krylov.
 Griboyedov's dialogue is a continuous tour de force.
 It always attempts and achieves the impossible: the squeezing of everyday conversation into a rebellious metrical form.

 Griboyedov seemed to multiply his difficulties on purpose.
 He was, for instance, alone of his time to use unexpected, sonorous, punning rhymes.
 There is just enough toughness and angularity in his verse to constantly remind the reader of the pains undergone and the difficulties triumphantly overcome by the poet.
 Despite the fetters of the metrical form, Griboyedov's dialogue has the natural rhythm of conversation and is more easily colloquial than any prose.
 It is full of wit, variety, and character, and is a veritable encyclopedia of the best spoken Russian of the period.
 Almost every other line of the comedy has become part of the language and proverbs from Griboyedov are as numerous as proverbs from Krylov.
 For epigram, repartee, terse and concise wit, Griboyedov has no rivals in Russian.